-Although Europe doesn’t celebrate Halloween with the same fanfare like the United States, that doesn’t mean the fascinating Old Continent, with its long and tempestuous history, frightening legends, and century-old castles, is not a great place to be on October 31st.
+Although Europe doesn’t celebrate Halloween with the same fanfare as the United States, that doesn’t mean this fascinating land, with its long and tempestuous history, frightening legends, and century-old castles, is not a great place to be on October 31st.

-In addition to the Irish tradition of the Jack O’Lantern, the iconic Trick-or-treating, the telling of ghost stories, and the American custom of carving pumpkins, there are plenty of events and colorful parades taking place during this time of year throughout Europe.
+Halloween in Europe combines colorful folklore with modern-day merriment, offering a variety of events and parades, plus the Irish tradition of the Jack O’Lantern, the iconic Trick-or-treating, the telling of ghost stories, and the American custom of carving pumpkins.

-Halloween is the world’s second commercial holiday after Christmas and a good opportunity to travel the world, visit frightening places, learn about other nations’ cultures and traditions, and, why not, to have fun and indulge yourself in the local delicacies.
-Well, considering all these things, plus other characteristics such as weather and local attractions, I’ve managed to put together a list of Europe’s best Halloween destinations:
+Halloween is the world’s second commercial holiday after Christmas and a good opportunity to travel the world, visit frightening places, learn about other nations’ cultures and traditions, and, why not, have fun and indulge yourself in the local delicacies.
+Considering all these things, plus other characteristics such as weather and local attractions, we’ve put together a list of Europe’s best Halloween destinations:

 Transylvania is the most beautiful region in Romania and an ideal place to spend Halloween.
 Besides the quaint Bran Castle and the world-famous legend of Dracula, which has its roots here, this place boasts a startling collection of citadels and frozen-in-time villages, where the present is twisted with legends and long-lasting traditions.

-All these make Halloween in Transylvania not only a creepy, one-of-a-kind experience, but also a great journey back through the country’s mind-blowing past.
+All these make Halloween in Transylvania not only a creepy, one-of-a-kind experience but also an epic journey back through the country’s mind-blowing past.

-The birthplace of Renoir and the renowned Limoges porcelain, the medieval city located in the Limousin region is probably the best place in France to spend Halloween.
+The birthplace of Renoir and the renowned Limoges porcelain, this medieval city in the historical Limousin region is probably the best place in France to spend Halloween.
 While this is not one of the country’s customary holidays, Limoges seems to have happily embraced this tradition ever since 1996, when it hosted its first Halloween spectacle.

 Nowadays, each end of October, Limoges comes to life with a plethora of events, including street shows, themed fairs, costume parades, storytelling festivals, and colorful parties.
 And the 50,000 annual visitors seem to cherish them more and more every year.